Canonical teams help shape Juju's future

 Opportunity

-Canonical needed an external, unbiased evaluation of their new tooling to improve their existing offering.
+Canonical needed an external, unbiased evaluation of the new Python Operator Framework to improve its existing offering, and engaged Catalyst.

 Solution